DanSoulman/Uber-Clone-Project/README.md

 This repository has two branches:
 Mobile App: For code related to Mobile App
 Website: For the code related to the Website
+Hardware: For code realated to the Arduino Hardware